 Workplaces

 The Organisation has three main work places from where its programmes are implemented.
-These are situated in the city of Indore, village Pandutalab in Dewas district and in village Kakrana in Alirajpur district.
+These are situated in the city of Indore, the village Pandutalab in Dewas district and in the village Kakrana in Alirajpur district.

 1. A House of Solutions